virtual-labs/engineers-forum/ph4/services/hosting-process.md

 ### Lifecycle of a Hosting Request

 **Step 1: Request Initiation**
 The requester initiates a hosting or rehosting request by raising an issue.
-For rehosting, the institution requesting rehosting should visit [this link](https://github.com/virtual-labs/engineers-forum/issues), locate the issue corresponding to the lab they wish to rehost, and comment with details of the experiment(s) requiring rehosting.
+For rehosting, the institution requesting rehosting should visit [this link](https://github.com/virtual-labs/engineers-forum/issues), locate the hosting issue corresponding to the lab they wish to rehost, and comment with details of the experiment(s) requiring rehosting.

 **Step 2: Hosting Success Update**
-If hosting is successful, the team updates the issue with the hosted link.
+If hosting is successful, the CPE team updates the issue with the hosted link.

 **Step 3: Hosting Failure Notification**
 If hosting fails, the CPE team notifies the requester of the issue.
-The requester then addresses the issue and submits a rehosting request.
+The requester then addresses the issue and submits a rehosting request as part of the same issue.

 **Step 4: Rehosting and Testing Request**
 The CPE team rehosts the experiment and requests the requester to test the new hosted link.